 "Sweet Surrender" - Oil painting by Jana Brike.

-JW: You have described your work as “poetic visual autobiography.”
+JAW: You have described your work as “poetic visual autobiography.”
 Do you write poetry as well?

 JB: I write stories.
 Ambiguous poetic stories, many of them accompanied by pictures.
 Maybe one day I’ll do a book out of those.

-JW: Tell us about the place of sketchwork in your overall artistic life.
+JAW: Tell us about the place of sketchwork in your overall artistic life.
 Is sketching a way to work out possibilities for paintings, or is it a discipline unto itself?

 JB: Sketching is completely self-sufficient.
 My sketches rarely, if ever, turn into paintings directly.
 Paintings are born as a complete image in my mind, and sketching doesn’t help there, although it helps me sometimes to remember the image if I can’t get to painting immediately.
 For painting, the next step would be the reference material, work with models, landscapes, occasionally mood boards.
 I feel like with sketching, I process my most immediate emotional life and experiences, flaring feelings and fast thoughts.
 Painting, where the process is much longer, is more comprehensive, even distanced sometimes, dealing less with daily emotion and more with states of consciousness.
 It is hard to define in words.